What Is Church Planting?

 Diversity also exists in actual CPM ministry practice and methodology.
 Many members prefer a model that prioritizes the seeking of “persons of peace” who can unlock existing networks of people in a society.
 This opens the way for seekers who meet regularly to “discover” truth from the Bible and then quickly reproduce themselves as groups.

-Other teams focus on the use of stories from Scripture that resonate with that society’s learning style.
+Other teams focus on stories from Scripture that resonate with that society’s learning style.
 Other teams might be less methodological.
 They see it as God’s responsibility to come up with a strategy.
 The responsibility of the team members is to be light and salt to everyone God brings across their path each day.
-Each of these teams, despite diversity of approach, would agree that churches reproducing churches is the goal.
+Each of these teams, despite their diverse approaches, would agree that churches reproducing churches is the goal.

-Finally, effective Pioneers teams also agree that there is not a single, one-size-fits-all approach to church planting.
+Finally, effective Pioneers teams also agree that there is no single, one-size-fits-all approach to church planting.
 No model can be labeled the model of Jesus.
 Teams also understand that there might not be a silver bullet or golden key to reaching their people group.
-Instead they stand ready to think creatively, reevaluate constantly, and above all to persevere until the church is planted and reproducing.
+Instead, they stand ready to think creatively, reevaluate constantly and persevere until the church is planted and reproducing.